glurth/CommandDraw/readme.md

 ---

-## 🤝 Contributions
+## ✒ Contributions

-Contributions, issues, and feature requests are welcome and encouraged!
-Please submit them directly through the project's GitHub repository.
-Note: due to licensing stuff, your explicit written permission must be granted before contributions can be included.
+Contributions, issues, and feature requests are welcome!
+Please submit them via the GitHub repository.
+Note: Due to licensing, contributions can only be included with explicit written permission from the copyright holder.

 ---

-## Licensing
+## ⚖ Licensing

 This package is licensed under the EyE Dual-Licensing Agreement.

-This model provides free, perpetual use for Indie Developers and non-commercial projects (teams with annual revenue under $100,000 USD).
-Larger organizations or established game studios are required to purchase a Perpetual Commercial License (PCL) for each named commercial project.
+It provides free, perpetual use for indie developers and non-commercial projects whose teams had Total Gross Receipts under $100,000 USD in the previous fiscal year.

+Organizations exceeding this threshold must obtain a Perpetual Commercial License (PCL) for each named commercial project.

-Please review the full terms and conditions in the file [license.md] before commercial use.
+Please review the full terms in [LICENSE.md] before commercial use.